 One of the most popular spots and best things to do in Big Sur, the McWay Falls is a large 80-foot waterfall located in Julia Pfeiffer Burns State Park.
 The beach below the falls is not accessible.

-There’s a fee to hike the trail to the overlook, $10 since it’s located in a state park.
+Anyway, there’s a fee to hike the trail to the overlook, $10 since it’s located in a state park.
 It’s a self-pay system and you’ll need cash to park and walk to the falls.

 Pro tip: if you’re watching closely, you can actually stop along the road just before the falls.
 Most of it is blocked off with cones, but further up the road is available to stop.